Sarah Hyland Rocks A Sexy Orange Fausto Puglisi Gown For E! People’s Choice Awards

 On Sunday, Sarah Hyland chose to rock a fascinating Fausto Puglisi gown to the E!
 People’s Choice Awards.
-The predominately solid orange frock’s designer was a departure for the Modern Family star, who often elects to wear Zac Posen frocks to the black-tie events she attends.
+The predominately solid orange frock’s design was a departure for the Modern Family star, who often elects to wear Zac Posen frocks to the black-tie events she attends.
 For instance, earlier this year, the popular actress wore one of Zac’s skintight creations in a pretty pink for the Vanity Fair Oscars after-party, allegedly adding two pairs of Spanx to the equation in lieu of dieting.

 Spanx did not seem to be needed for Sarah’s exuberant sartorial statement on November 10.
 The auburn-haired thespian who seems to have added a touch of red to her long locks, perfectly matched her pout to the color of her dress that was endowed with twin slits daring to hit the top of the beautiful Hollywoodite’s toned thighs, as photographed by E!
 Online.

-At the top of the slits, palm tree embellishments acted as focal points for this exotic ensemble that was adorned with a square neckline decorated in an elaborate trim featuring black, orange and golden threads.
+At the top of the slits, palm tree embellishments acted as focal points for this exotic ensemble that was adorned with a square neckline decorated in an elaborate trim featuring black, orange, and golden threads.
 In addition, an asymmetrical orange strap crossed in front of the dress at the top, allowing a hint of Sarah’s decolletage to be seen.

 Because her Fausto Puglisi gown boasted such bold colors and such a stand-alone design, the 28-year-old actress did not wear much jewelry for the evening except for a set of rings and small, gold earrings.
 Sarah featured her hair worn down, with a large portion of her locks hanging in front of her dress while she styled more strands behind one ear so that that part of her hair fell down behind her back.